leighseverson/purexposure/README.md

 ### 1. `find_*` functions: search for active ingredients, product names, and counties

 By default, the package works with all recorded active ingredients in the specified counties and date range.
-However, if you're interested in analyzing application of a specific active ingredient or chemical class of active ingredients, the `find_chemical_codes` function is useful as a starting point to see what active ingredients were present in applied pesticides in a given year.
+However, if you’re interested in analyzing application of a specific active ingredient or chemical class of active ingredients, the `find_chemical_codes` function is useful as a starting point to see what active ingredients were present in applied pesticides in a given year.

-For example, too see how active ingredients matching "methyl bromide" or "abietic" were recorded in the year 2000, we would run:
+For example, too see how active ingredients matching “methyl bromide” or “abietic” were recorded in the year 2000, we would run:

 ``` r
 find_chemical_codes(year = 2000, chemicals = c("methyl bromide", "abietic"))